 Built in 1977 with a bequest from the late Dr William Duncan Baxter, the Baxter Theatre Centre plays a prominent role on the South African arts and entertainment stage.
 The complex has a theatre, a concert hall and a smaller studio theatre.
 Many of its public spaces host art exhibitions.
-Over the past four decades The Baxter’s many productions have reflected and questioned the social and political status quo in South Africa and championed home-grown theatre and performance.
-For information about productions, visit the Baxter website.
+Over the past 4 decades the Baxter’s many productions have reflected and questioned the social and political status quo in South Africa and championed home-grown theatre and performance.

-In 2018 the Department of Drama and the School of Dance merged into one entity focusing on the study of performance in general with specialisations in theatre and dance.
-TheCentre for Theatre, Dance and Performance Studies offers a BA in Theatre & Performance and a three-year diploma in theatre and performance.
-Visit the Centre for Theatre, Dance and Performance Studies' website for more information.
+In 2018 the Department of Drama and the School of Dance merged into one entity focusing on the study of performance in general, with specialisations in theatre and dance.
+TheCentre for Theatre, Dance and Performance Studies offers a BA and a 3-year diploma in theatre and performance.

 The Gordon Institute for Performing and Creative Arts (GIPCA) was established in 2008 with a grant from the Donald Gordon Foundation.
 Established with the aim of facilitating new collaborative research projects, particularly in the creative and performing arts, GIPCA’s contract with the Gordon Foundation came to an end in December 2014.